Pegah-Asadi/Data-Analysis-Schema/README.md

 ---

-## **🔍 4 | Exploratory Data Analysis (EDA) & Hypothesis Generation**
+## **🔍 5 | Exploratory Data Analysis (EDA) & Hypothesis Generation**

-Before you build a model or design an experiment, get to know your data.
-EDA helps you spot patterns, uncover issues, and identify the relationships worth testing.
+This is where ideas form and problems surface.

-🎯 Goals of This Step
+🎯 Goals of This Step:
-- Understand distributions, trends, and anomalies
+- Understand distributions, trends, and gaps
 - Spot correlations and patterns
-- Form hypotheses grounded in real data
+- Form testable hypotheses
-- Get business and technical teams aligned before deeper analysis

 ### ⚙️ EDA Workflow Summary